Monotone determined spaces via $\mathbb{C}$-generated spaces: Preliminaries

-Directed spaces contain many interesting spaces in domain theory such as posets with the Scott topology,\ posets with the Alexandroff topology and c-spaces, and they were shown to be appropriate topological extensions of dcpos (see \cite{XXQ2016,XK2020,YK2015}).
+Monotone determined spaces contain many interesting spaces in domain theory such as posets with the Scott topology,\ posets with the Alexandroff topology, continuous spaces and locally hypercompact spaces (see \cite{ERNE2009,XXQ2016,YK2015,HW2009,Li2009,Z2015}).
+3mm